bebelher/brewupdate/README.md

 # brewupdate #

-Simple bash script to update [homebrew][homebrew] regularly (10:00 am/pm every day).
+Simple bash script to update [homebrew][homebrew] regularly (10:00am and 10:00pm every day).

 It was originally inspired from the [brewupdate][brewupdate] script from [mkalmes][mkalmes].

 ## How to install? ##
-Simply run the following command in the terminal:
+To install, simply run the following command in the terminal:
 ```sh
 wget -q -O - https://raw.githubusercontent.com/bebelher/brewupdate/experimental/install.sh | bash
 ```